Load Balancing with Job-Size Testing: Performance Improvement or Degradation?: Large Systems

 \subsection{No False Small}

 Now, we analyze the effectiveness of the proposed job testing strategy under some additional practical assumptions on the structure of predictions.
-Specifically, we are interested in a scenario where predictions about \emph{short} jobs are exact and obtained instantaneously, while predictions of long jobs are subject to errors.
-This is justified because just the (little) knowledge of the fact that the job is executed against ``small'' parameters, which in practice can be easily obtained almost instantaneously, often implies that the job itself is short, while if it is predicted as long, it may be long or short.
-For instance, considering matrix operations, e.g., matrix inversion, or machine learning jobs, which train a machine learning model by running a suitable number of ``iterations'', it should be clear that if the size of the matrix or the number of iterations is small, then the job is short.
-In contrast, if these parameters are large, then the job may not be necessarily long because the matrix may be sparse or because iteration steps may exploit data locality.
+Specifically, we are interested in a scenario where predictions about \emph{short} jobs are precise and obtained instantaneously, while predictions of long jobs are subject to errors. \review{ This setting is considered in, e.g., \cite[Table~6]{ZRIGUI202283}.
+It is justified because just the (little) knowledge of the fact that the job is executed against ``small'' parameters, which in practice can be easily obtained almost instantaneously, often implies that the job itself is short, while if it is predicted as long, it may be long or short.
+For instance, in types of jobs related to i) linear algebra (matrix inversions, etc.), ii) machine learning, which train a machine learning model by running a suitable number of ``iterations'', iii) image processing, it should be clear that if i) the matrix dimension, ii) the number of iterations, iii) the number of pixels is small, then the job is short.} In contrast, if these parameters are large, then the job may not be necessarily long because the matrix may be sparse or because iteration steps may exploit data locality.
 Within this scenario,

 while $X\in[x_m,x_M]$ within the event $Y_{\sigma}= x_M$.
 This leads us to consider a setting where

 for all $\sigma\ge 0$.
 Inspired from common parlance in hypothesis testing, we refer to this scenario as ``No False Small''.